PaddlePaddle/PaddleHelix/apps/pretrained_compound/ChemRL/GEM/README.md

-# ChemRL-GEM: Geometry Enhanced Molecular Representation Learning for Property Prediction
+# Geometry Enhanced Molecular Representation Learning for Property Prediction

 # Background
 Recent advances in graph neural networks (GNNs) have shown great promise in applying GNNs for molecular representation learning.
 However, existing GNNs usually treat molecules as topological graph data without fully utilizing the molecular geometry information, which is one of the most critical factors for determining molecular physical, chemical, and biological properties.